 Our library content is no longer freely available.
 Please register to gain access to more than 12,000 innovations, updated daily.
 Our content is global in scope and covers solutions to the world's biggest challenges across 18 sectors.

-In what could revolutionise the way we book our holidays, Expedia – the world’s biggest travel company – has embraced VR tech and is making it possible for customers to take a virtual tour of hotel rooms so they can get a much better feel for shape and size before making a booking.
+In what could revolutionise the way we book our holidays, Expedia – the world’s biggest travel platform – has embraced Virtual Reality (VR) tech and is making it possible for customers to take a virtual tour of hotel rooms so they can get a much better feel for shape and size before making a booking.
 That’s a far cry from a handful of (often misleading) jpegs.

 Additionally, the user will also be able to slide open the balcony door and step outside to see what the view is like.
 Arthur Chapin, Expedia’s Senior Vice President of Product and Design said at a recent conference: “If you’re going to make the decision of [booking] a cruise, wouldn’t it be cool if you could check out the ship [virtually] before you spend that much money?”